mobile-dev-inc/maestro-docs/platform-support/react-native.md

 ### Create a sample app

-Follow the _Expo Go Quickstart_ instructions on [react native environment setup](https://reactnative.dev/docs/environment-setup)
+Follow the _Expo Go Quickstart_ instructions on [React Native environment setup](https://reactnative.dev/docs/environment-setup)

 Replace the contents of App.js with: